nicolelaine/mm-site-revamp/_pages/contribute/validation.md

 #### 1. Identify if becoming a validator is right for you.

 Validating isn’t for everyone; validation requires patience and attention to detail.
 Some experience mapping in OpenStreetMap and HOT projects is a must, but don’t feel that you need to be an expert to start.
 If you’re new to Missing Maps or OpenStreetMap mapping in general, head over to our resources for new mappers.
-Check out our <a href="../../assets/downloads/en/MissingMaps_validation_faq_en.pdf">Validation FAQs</a> to gain some insight on what validating entails.
+Check out our <a href="../../assets/downloads/en/MissingMaps_validation_faq_en.pdf" target="_blank">Validation FAQs</a> to gain some insight on what validating entails.

 If you’ve mapped before using iD Editor, make sure to check out our advanced mapping section to get started with JOSM first.
 Validating in iD Editor is possible, but it’s best to use JOSM.

 #### 2. Build your skills.

 Becoming a more efficient mapper is crucial to becoming a validator.
-The <a href="https://josm.openstreetmap.de/">JOSM Editor</a> is a customizable editor for OpenStreetMap with a number of tools and plugins to make mapping and validating easier!
+The <a href="https://josm.openstreetmap.de/" target="_blank"> JOSM Editor</a> is a customizable editor for OpenStreetMap with a number of tools and plugins to make mapping and validating easier!
 Check out this guide to validation using the JOSM editor.
-For instruction setting up JOSM, you can also head over to <a href="https://learnosm.org/en/josm/">LearnOSM.</a>
+For instruction setting up JOSM, you can also head over to <a href="https://learnosm.org/en/josm/" target="_blank">LearnOSM.</a>

 While validating in JOSM is preferred, you can also begin to improve the map through iD Editor.
 Check out this video to learn some of the things to look for: